Gil Hill: Law enforcement career

 Hill joined the Wayne County Sheriff's Department in 1957, but quickly became disillusioned with the slow pace, so he joined the Detroit Police Department in 1959.
 In 1969 he was promoted to detective and was assigned to the homicide division the following year.
 Over the next decade, Hill rose to national attention for his ability to obtain confessions out of the most notorious killers.
-He was involved in the investigation surrounding the Atlanta Child Murders in 1979 that ultimately resulted in the trial and conviction of Wayne Williams.
+He was part of the law enforcement task force of over 100 agents in the investigation surrounding the Atlanta Child Murders in 1979.

 Hill was promoted to the rank of Inspector in charge of the Homicide Division by 1982, and in 1989, retired from the Detroit Police Department at the rank of Commander.

 In 2016, former hit man Nate "Boone" Craft alleged that Hill had once offered to pay him $125,000 to kill Richard Wershe Jr., to keep Wershe from revealing alleged corruption in the Detroit police department.

 Political career

-Following his retirement from police work he became a councilman for Detroit, becoming its president in 1997, and running unsuccessfully for mayor against Kwame Kilpatrick in 2001.
-He was initially considered to be the leading candidate, and had support from many people connected with incumbent mayor Dennis Archer..
+Following his retirement from police work he became a councilman for Detroit, becoming its president in 1997, and ran unsuccessfully for mayor against Kwame Kilpatrick in 2001.
+He was initially considered to be the leading candidate and had support from many people connected with incumbent mayor Dennis Archer..
 In 2019, a portrait of Hill was unveiled at the Coleman A. Young Municipal Center in downtown Detroit, a tradition carried out for all former City Council Presidents.

+Kilpatrick won with 54% of the vote (98,124 votes) to Hill’s 46% (82,484 votes), with 88% of precincts reporting and 47% of absentee ballots outstanding.
+Later Kilpatrick resigned as mayor in September 2008 after being convicted of perjury and obstruction of justice.
+He was sentenced to four months in jail and was released on probation after serving 99 days.

 Acting career

 Already a prominent figure in law enforcement, Hill appeared in the Beverly Hills Cop films, playing the role of Inspector Todd, the boss of Eddie Murphy's character, Axel Foley.
-Offered other acting work after the film's release, Hill declined to pursue acting as a career, but did appear in the two subsequent sequels of the movie, saying that the only difference between his famous character's life and his own was that he did not curse as much in real life.
+Offered other acting work after the film's release, Hill declined to pursue acting as a career, but did appear in the two subsequent sequels to the film, saying that the only difference between his famous character's life and his own was that he did not curse as much in real life.

+Inspector Douglas Todd in the Beverly Hills Cop film series

+Gilbert R. Hill, a real-life Detroit police detective, landed the role of Inspector Douglas Todd in the Beverly Hills Cop film series through a serendipitous encounter with the film's director, Martin Brest.While Brest was scouting locations in Detroit for the first film in 1984, Hill was assigned to show him around the city due to his role as head of the Detroit Police Department's homicide division.
+During this tour, Brest, on a whim, asked Hill to read a few lines from the script.